macfire/devops16/devops16_3_install_phusionpassenger.md

 ## 3 - Check installation

-After installation, please validate the install by running `sudo /usr/bin/passenger-config validate-install`.
-For example:
+After installation, validate the install by running `sudo /usr/bin/passenger-config validate-install`.
+All checks should pass.
+If any of the checks do not pass, please follow the suggestions on screen.

 ```
 $ sudo /usr/bin/passenger-config validate-install